 If you ever need help, their support is knowledgeable and super quick.

-Did I mention you can try it out for a month to see if it works for you?
+Did I mention you can try it out for 14 days to see if it works for you?
 Try it out here.

 MailChimp is probably one of the most well-known email marketing providers.
 They have an excellent free plan that is great for people just starting out, but once you get over a certain size it can get costly.
 They also don’t have easy ways to segment your list or customize sequences of emails to the same level of detail as ConvertKit or other providers.